k2view-academy/K2View-Academy/articles/15_web_services/05_edit_web_service_code.md

 The code in an automatically generated Web Service function provides basic Select and Fetch templates for data retrieval.
 However, there is frequently a need to enhance a function’s code in order to perform a specific functionality.

-Click for more information on How to Create a Web Service.

 ### How do I edit the code of a function in a Web Service?

 It is recommended to edit the code in a Web Service function using the IntelliJ Java[[MAC1\]](#_msocom_1) Editor which offers a number of advantages like:

-·     Smart code completion.
+   * Smart code completion.

-·     Inspection and quick fixes.
+   * Inspection and quick fixes.

-·     Functions.
+   * Functions.

-·     Navigation and Search options.
+   * Navigation and Search options.

 Note that IntelliJ is not part of the Fabric Studio Installation Package and **must be** installed.
 Once installed, it is integrated into the Fabric Studio and can be invoked by right clicking the Web Service working area and selecting it or by pressing **CTTL+I** on your keyboard.